Eseperio/verifactu-php/README.md

 # Verifactu PHP Library

+NOTICE FOR COLLABORATORS: I´ve recently moved test issuer data to .env params, because AEAT requires it to be valid credentials.
+In order to run tests, you need to add the new fields to your existing .env.
+See .env.example

 > [!WARNING]
 > 2025: Library __UNDER DEVELOPMENT__.
 You can try it, but expect changes, incomplete features or to be broken until
 > first alpha version is released.
 See the [CHANGELOG](CHANGELOG.md) for details of changes done during development.